isambard-sc/brics_jupyterhub_envs/README.md

 The JupyterHub container should connect to a host running Slurm via SSH to run job management tasks.

-In the prod environment containerised JupyterHub should run BriCS infrastructure and interact with Slurm running on an external host over SSH.
+In the prod environment, containerised JupyterHub should run on BriCS infrastructure and interact with Slurm running on an external host over SSH.
 The dev environment should use a containerised Slurm instance to model the production environment .

 ### Design